tsnellgrove/dark_castle2/castle_to_do2.md

 						- About:
 							- Black: sidebar (Zork quote?), What is IF?, Git links
 				- Update existing environment
-					- DONE: troubleshoot existing game issues
+					- DONE!!: troubleshoot existing game issues
 						- undefined erro on output when called for index.html render; same error local & on PA
 						- seems to be a global vs. local variables - renamed flask 'output' => 'flask_output'; maybe helped??
 						- Site seems to be working again?
-					- INPROC: create base_new.html
+					- DONE!!: create base_new.html
 						- initial draft created but can't test due to game error
 						- when I try swapping in base_new.html I get a global undefined error on flask_output... and keep getting it even when I switch base_new => base again??
 Even after restarting?!?
 						- I'm now convinced that the problem is "time" or "run itteration" based... every morning the program runs fine but then I work on other things and by the time I get back to it I get the same 'flask_output undefined' error